skupperproject/skupper-operator/README.md

 ## Cluster-wide installation on Minikube

-On Minikube the `Subscription` needs to be defined at the `operators` namespace, like:
+On Minikube the `Subscription` needs to be defined in the `operators` namespace, like:

 ```
 kubectl apply -f examples/k8s/20-sub-cluster-wide.yaml